toinsson/scores/led_zeppelin-since_ive_been_loving_you/README.md

 * `led_zeppelin-since_ive_been_loving_you-score-tabs_bass.ly` : contains lead guitar with tablatures and bassline

 Unfortunately the guitar part is currently duplicated because `\set TabStaff` commands induce ghost tablatures even when the score does not include tablatures.
 Hopefully we can find some mechanism to avoid this.

+## Drum track

+A [Hydrogen](http://hydrogen-music.org/features/) drum track is available: `led_zeppelin-since_ive_been_loving_you-drums.h2song`.

+It uses the [JazzFunkKit](https://www.orangetreesamples.com/blog/free-jazz-funk-drum-sample-library) drum set (available for import within Hydrogen).

+It currently plays at a fixed 120 BPM and is close but in no way identical to the drumming on "III".